r-eifler/Parents-Afternoon-Domain/README.md

 This domain models the afternoon activities of a parent and their family members.
 The parent has to drive people and items between locations such that they can perform certain activities.
 An activity can involve an item, which means that the item must be with the person at the matching location to perform the activity.
-Additionally, an activity can be constraint be a time window when the activity must start.
+Additionally, an activity can be constraint by a time window when the activity must start.
 Each person can only perform one activity at a time.